-Westlake Chemical Corporation, incorporated on September 3, 1991, is a vertically integrated manufacturer and marketer of basic chemicals, vinyls, polymers and fabricated building products.
-The Company's products include some of the widely used chemicals in the world, which are fundamental to many diverse consumer and industrial markets, including flexible and rigid packaging, automotive products, coatings, residential and commercial construction as well as other durable and non-durable goods.
-In July 2014, the Company acquired Vinnolit Holdings GmbH and its subsidiary companies from Advent International.
-In July 2014, Westlake Chemical Corp acquired Vinnolit Holdings GmbH, an Ismaning-based manufacturer of polyvinyl chloride (PVC).
+Westlake Chemical Corporation, incorporated on September 3, 1991, is a vertically integrated global manufacturer and marketer of basic chemicals, vinyls, polymers and building products.
+The Company's products include a range of chemicals, which are fundamental to various diverse consumer and industrial markets, including flexible and rigid packaging, automotive products, coatings, residential and commercial construction, as well as other durable and non-durable goods.
+The Company operates in two segments: Olefins and Vinyls.
+The Company is also an integrated producer of vinyls with substantial downstream integration into polyvinyl chloride (PVC) building products.

-Olefins are the basic building blocks used to create a wide variety of petrochemical products.
-The Company manufactures ethylene, polyethylene, styrene and associated co-products at its manufacturing facility in Lake Charles and polyethylene at its Longview, Texas facility.
-The Company has two ethylene plants, two polyethylene plants and one styrene monomer plants at its Lake Charles complex.
-The Company has three polyethylene plants and a specialty polyethylene wax plants at its Longview facility.
-The Company has the capacity to produce 2.5 billion pounds of ethylene per year at its Lake Charles complex and the capability to consume all of its production internally to produce polyethylene and styrene monomer in its Olefins business and to produce VCM and EDC in its Vinyls business.
-The Company also produces ethylene in its Vinyls segment at its Calvert City facility, all of which is used internally in the production of VCM.
+Olefins are the basic building blocks used to create a range of petrochemical products.
+The Company manufactures ethylene (through Westlake Chemical OpCo LP (OpCo)), polyethylene, styrene and associated co-products at its manufacturing facility in Lake Charles and polyethylene at its Longview facility.
+The Company has approximately two ethylene plants, which are owned by OpCo, approximately two polyethylene plants and one styrene monomer plant at its Lake Charles site.
+The Company has three polyethylene plants and a specialty polyethylene wax plant at its Longview site.
+OpCo has the capacity to produce approximately 2.7 billion pounds of ethylene per year at the Company's Lake Charles site.
+The Company produces styrene at its Lake Charles plant, where it has the capacity to produce approximately 570 million pounds of styrene per year, all of which is sold to external customers.

 Westlake Chemical Corp

-HOUSTON TX 77056
+HOUSTON TX 77056-6110